nikhil-vytla/nikhilvytla.com/pages/posts/markdown-syntax-guide.md

 ## Math/Equation Rendering

 We use MathJax for rendering LaTeX.
+Here are a few examples of algorithms and equations:

 ### [Merge sort](https://en.wikipedia.org/wiki/Merge_sort)